May 16, 2024

 At this level, we focus on reduction strategies that the studio has or are planning on implementing.
 We have identified five main reduction strategies that apply to video games.

-Reduction Strategies 1 and 4 might not apply to all studios as not every studio has an office.
-Furthermore, not every game requires external service providers as some functions are done in-house (and are already accounted for).
-To get a B, the studio must have implemented at least 50% of the strategies that can apply to them before the release of the game.
+To get a B, the studio must have implemented at least 4 of the 5 strategies that can apply to them before the release of the game.
 For games planning on going into Early Access, the studio must have implemented the strategies before the full release.

 A - Game Sustainability Leadership